UKHomeOffice/callisto-docs/decisions/mono-repo-vs-poly-repo.md

 ## Summary

 ### Issue
-Our project involves developing three major categories of software:
+Our project involves developing two major categories of software:

   * Front-end GUIs
-  * Middleware services
   * Back-end servers

 When we develop, our source code management (SCM) version control system (VCS) is git.